Riverside Plaza (Riverside, California)

 Riverside Plaza is a 475000 sqft outdoor mall in Riverside, California originally anchored by a 205000 sqft Harris Company (later Harris’/Gottschalks) department store along with Montgomery Ward.
-It was the city's first mall and was originally an outdoor mall and then remodeled to an enclosed indoor mall then again remodeled to an outdoor mall.
+It was the city's first mall and was originally an outdoor mall, then remodeled to an enclosed indoor mall, and then remodeled back to an outdoor mall.

 After a $12-million renovation in the early 2010s, the center features walkways, fountains, decorative lights and courtyard seats.
 Today it is anchored by a Regal Cinemas, Forever 21, Trader Joe's, Marshalls, JoAnn Fabrics & Crafts and Nordstrom Rack.

 Forever 21 opened first in the empty Harris’/Gottschalks building space, but relocated in 2013 to a space that Borders Books vacated.